Network monitoring: The Security Office continually monitors the Kentucky Information Highway network for internal and external threats.

 IT Compliance: COT coordinates with the agencies on mitigation and remediation of internal, state, federal and any other compliance audits.

-The Firewall and Virtual Private Network (VPN) services are a fully managed solution for customers interested in an additional layer of security for their network.
-Firewall services are provided by COT’s Firewall Team and provide access control and standards-based encryption technology as the foundation for secure, high performance, data communications.
-The Tier I Firewall Service is designed to meet the needs of larger agencies that desire maximum proactive security services.
-The Tier II Firewall Service is designed to meet the security needs of small to medium sized agencies or to serve as a department firewall behind an agency’s Tier I Firewall.
+The Firewall and Virtual Private Network (VPN) services are for customers interested in an additional layer of security for their network.
+Firewall services are managed by COT’s Core Network Operations Firewall Team and provide access control and standards-based encryption technology as the foundation for secure, high performance data communications.
+Agency level protection is included for customers who sign up for an offering from the Data Communications series of Rated Services.
+Application\server protection is provided by the FW20 (FW20 Explanation) Rated Service.

-VPN services are provided by COT Network Operations and can be used to secure communications with remote offices or individual users.
+VPN services are also managed by COT’s Core Network Operations Branch via the VP10 Rated Service and can be used to secure communications with remote offices or individual users.